Shant Sargsyan

 Shant Sargsyan (born 27 January 2002) is an Armenian chess player.
 He was awarded the title Grandmaster by FIDE in 2019.
-As of April 1, 2020, he had 2594 points in the FIDE ranking list (14th in Armenia and 3rd in the world in the under-18 age group).

 Career

 He won the U16 section in the 2018 World Youth Chess Championship.

 He came second in the World Youth Chess Championship 2019 in Mumbai, as well as the World Junior Chess Championship 2019 in New Delhi.

 Main results

 In October 2018, Shant won the World Youth Chess Championship under-16 years old in Porto Carras, scoring 9 out of 11 possible points.

-He completed the first Grandmaster norm in January 2018 at the 79th Armenian Championship of the first group held in Yerevan (5½ points out of 10), the second norm in the European Individual Championship held in Batumi in March 2018 (6 points out of 11), and the third norm in the "Aeroflot Open" tournament held in Moscow in February 2019 (4½ points out of 9).
+He completed the first Grandmaster norm in January 2018 at the 78th Armenian Championship of the first group held in Yerevan (5½ points out of 10), the second norm in the European Individual Championship held in Batumi in March 2018 (6 points out of 11), and the third norm in the "Aeroflot Open" tournament held in Moscow in February 2019 (4½ points out of 9).

 In June 2019, FIDE officially awarded him the title of Grandmaster.